 Kiera Davis, whose brother and father were killed in a truck crash

 I think I would have liked to have met you all sooner.
 I was lucky to attend the very next Sorrow to Strength which was less than a year after the crash.
 But having you all in my life has made such a world of difference.
 Knowing that other people can relate in some way, long after your tribe at home has moved on is life-changing.
-So, I guess, really emphasize how important Sorrow to Strength and any other opportunities to meet in person (or on Zoom right now) can be for a new members overall well-being.
+So, I guess, I really want to emphasize how important Sorrow to Strength and any other opportunities to meet in person (or on Zoom right now) can be for a new member’s overall well-being.

 Ashley McMillan, whose boyfriend was killed in a truck crash